What Are Water Chestnuts?

 - Fiber: 2 grams

 You can eat water chestnuts raw, boiled, grilled, pickled, or from a can.

-Water chestnuts are unusual because they remain crisp even after being cooked or canned due to their ferulic acid content.
-This quality makes water chestnuts a popular choice for stir-fry and as a topping on many Chinese dishes.
-In the US, one of the most common dishes prepared with water chestnuts is American-Chinese chop suey.
+Water chestnuts are popular in Chinese cooking.
+In the U.S., one of the most common dishes prepared with water chestnuts is American-Chinese chop suey.

-Here are some ways to use water chestnuts in recipes:
+Here are some ways you can use water chestnuts in recipes:

-- Add water chestnuts to a stir-fry with spicy meats or savory greens
+- Stir-fry: Steam water chestnuts and add them to a stir-fry with spicy meats or savory greens

-- Use water chestnuts as a filling for lettuce wraps
+- Lettuce wraps or egg rolls: Use water chestnuts as a filling with other vegetables

-- Sauté water chestnuts with green beans and ginger
+- Side dish: Sauté water chestnuts with green beans and ginger

-- Wrap water chestnuts in bacon and bake until crispy
+- Appetizer: Wrap water chestnuts in bacon and bake until crispy

-- Add water chestnuts to chicken or tuna salad recipes for added crunchiness
+- Salad topping: Add water chestnuts to chicken or tuna salads for added crunchiness